kyungrae/study/designing-data-intensive-applications/part1.md

 The schemas can be useful for documentation and code generation in statically typed languages.
 However, they have the downside that needs to be decoded before it is human-readable.

+#### What is the writer's schema

+- Large file with lots of records
+- Database with individually written records
+- Sending records over a network connection

 ### Modes of Dataflow

 - Dataflow Through Databases